 PhD student currently at Imperial College London with a focus on Systems, Networks, Security, and Personal Data under Dr Hamed Haddadi.

 This page is still under construction.
-I do a lot of volunteering and STEM outreach that I have not yet figured out how to fit on here.
+If you're interested in my volunteering or STEM outreach work, please email me.
 My project list is also at about 1%.
 Until I sort that out, for a better picture of the personal and open-source projects I work on, please see my GitHub profile.
 Eventually all my projects should make their way online.

 In this paper we present Occupancy-as-a-Service (OaaS) implemented as an app on Databox.PDF

 This paper presents a system for efficiently augmenting token-based access control with privacy-awareness without significantly impacting performance or utility.PDF

 This paper outlines the IoT Databox model as a means of making the Internet of Things (IoT) accountable to individuals.PDF

 This patent describes a combination of methodologies for arriving at near-optimal message distribution decisions in distributed messaging systems under specific constraints.PDF

 When faced with systems in which third party components need to advertise the availability of data they gather, while other such components need to access it, solutions for delegated authorisation and discovery APIs for interoperability are needed.
 This work explores possible solutions, and converges on a testable implementation.PDF

 A more detailed look at the Databox as it stood; a collection of physical and cloudhosted software components that provide for an individual data subject to manage, log and audit access to their data by other parties.PDF